INDIANAPOLIS — Indiana's unemployment rate has dropped below 5 percent for the first time since the national recession was starting in 2008.

-Figures released Wednesday by the state Department of Workforce Development show Indiana's jobless mark fell four-tenths of a percentage point last month from the March rate.
-It is the state's lowest jobless rate since early 2008, before unemployment jumped sharply during the recession.
+Figures released Tuesday by the state Department of Workforce Development show Indiana's jobless mark fell to 4.9 percent for June.
+That is down two-tenths of a percentage point from May's rate.